Markkam2003/LiveProject/README.md

 Entity Framework:
 After I created the model I used Visual Studio and EntityFramework to create Index, Edit, Create, Details, and Delete pages.

 Create and Edit Pages styling:

 Here I added placeholders to all input fields.

 ![Screenshot (42)](https://user-images.githubusercontent.com/93402961/174395110-9641f6f1-3c46-40c5-be9b-6920a085b2f5.png)

 Here I styled The Create and Edit Pages using CSS:

 ![Screenshot (44)](https://user-images.githubusercontent.com/93402961/174395619-4814fb9f-bb54-4ac2-a751-61b6a8c14cd5.png)

+# Other Skills Learned
+-Working with a group of developers to identify front and back end bugs to the improve usability of an application.

+-Improving project flow by communicating about who needs to check out which files for their current story.

+-Learning new efficiencies from other developers by observing their workflow and asking questions.